The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

 \subsubsection{Predicting ENSO from Surface Temperature Evolution}

-Building on Eq. \ref{eq:StratLinearModel}, we develop a lag-linear model for ENSO variability in terms of global mean SST by connecting stratification changes to subsurface warming and thereby SST changes with a lag (Fig. \ref{Fig:TimescaleFigure}).
+Building on Eq. \ref{eq:StratLinearModel}, we develop a lag-linear model for ENSO variability in terms of global mean SST (GMST) by connecting stratification changes to subsurface warming and thereby SST changes with a lag (Fig. \ref{Fig:LagLinearDerivationFigure}).
 In the control climate, easterly trade winds and the Coriolis effect cause near-surface poleward currents throughout the tropics.
-The mass moving away from the equator is replaced by strong upwelling, and water returns from the subtropics to the equator at depth \citep[Fig. \ref{Fig:TimescaleFigure}a,][]{mccreary_interaction_1994,liu_gcm_1994}.
+The mass moving away from the equator is replaced by strong upwelling, and water returns from the subtropics to the equator at depth \citep[Fig. \ref{Fig:LagLinearDerivationFigure}a,][]{mccreary_interaction_1994,liu_gcm_1994}.
 This circulation, or the ocean's ``subtropical cells," controls the timescale over which subsurface water on the equator responds to greenhouse warming.

 By diagnosing a simulation's subtropical cells, we can calculate an expected replacement time of equatorial subsurface water.
-The MITgcm simulations have downwelling from $\sim$15$^\circ$N to $\sim$30$^\circ$N and the sinking water moves equatorward beneath the surface.
-Dividing the position of downwelling (estimated at $\phi_\downarrow \approx 21^\circ$) by a representative southward velocity ($v_{\mathrm{stc}} \approx 1.9$ mm/s, calculated as the harmonic mean with respect to latitude) gives an expected subtropical cell timescale, or how long it takes for surface water to replace equatorial subsurface water ($t_{\text{stc}} = \phi_\downarrow/v_{\mathrm{stc}}$= 41 years).
-Note that we assume the two hemispheres have similar subtropical cells; this is likely as we are studying an ocean region with no hemispherically asymmetric continents and the trade winds are centered near the equator.
+Dividing the southernmost latitude of climatological downwelling (estimated at $\phi_\downarrow \approx 16^\circ$) by a representative southward velocity ($v_{\mathrm{STC}} \approx 1.6$ mm/s, averaged over the top 150m and calculated as the harmonic mean with respect to latitude because transit time is inversely proportional to velocity) gives an expected subtropical cell timescale, or how long it takes for surface water to replace equatorial subsurface water ($t_{\text{STC}} = \phi_\downarrow/v_{\mathrm{STC}}$= 36 years).
+We assume the two hemispheres have similar subtropical cells; this is likely as we are studying an ocean region with no hemispherically asymmetric continents and the trade winds are centered near the equator.

-The timescale of the subtropical cells matches the lag between rising El Ni\~no and La Ni\~na temperatures (Fig. \ref{Fig:TimescaleFigure}b).
+The timescale of the subtropical cells matches the lag between rising El Ni\~no and La Ni\~na temperatures (Fig. \ref{Fig:LagLinearDerivationFigure}b).
 As discussed previously, temperature maxima increase at almost exactly the same rate as regional surface temperatures, while temperature minima, as well as subsurface water, warm several decades later.
-This observed lag matches the diagnosed $t_{\text{STC}}$ based on the simulations' currents and, crucially, indicates that the delayed response of warming at depth does not depend on the warming timescale.
+This lag matches the diagnosed $t_{\text{STC}}$ based on the simulations' currents and, crucially, indicates that the delayed response of warming at depth does not depend on the warming timescale.